Shrishml/ai-engineer/ai-engineer-roadmap.md

 ### Postgres
 - Run locally: `docker run -e POSTGRES_PASSWORD=... -p 5432:5432 postgres:16`
 - `psql` or `SQLAlchemy` + `asyncpg` in FastAPI
+- Learn about ORM using SQLAlchemy, db migration management like Alembic and all
 - **CRUD**: `SELECT/INSERT/UPDATE/DELETE`

 ### Indexing